7 Ways COVID-19 has Affected Customers in the Housing Market

 - The Help to Buy scheme – A government scheme which can help first time home buyers get a property with just a 5% deposit.
 As long as the purchase price is less than £600,000, you can borrow up to 20% of the purchase price interest-free for the first five years if you have at least a 5% deposit.
 If you live in London, you can borrow up to 40% of the purchase price.

-- No stamp duty – Until 31st March 2021, you will pay no Stamp Duty tax on the purchase of your main property costing up to £500,000.
+- Stamp Duty holiday – Until 30th June 2021, you will pay no Stamp Duty land tax on the purchase of your main property costing up to £500,000.
 Properties costing more than £500,000 will pay the Stamp Duty rate based on the value of the property over £500,000.

 At Clarendon Homes we will always let you know if there is anything on the financial side of proceedings which you need to know when looking for new homes in Kent.